holochain/holochain-client-rust/README.md

 Types and bindings to connect easily to a running Holochain conductor from Rust.

 > [!WARNING]
 > This repository has moved!
-The `develop` branch is no longer active.
+The `main` branch is no longer active.
 Please see -> https://github.com/holochain/holochain/tree/develop/crates/client
 > Previous versions of the client will still be released from this repository until the corresponding Holochain versions are deprecated.
 At ths point this repository will be archived.